 Explaining the bid and ask price in the foreign exchange market

-Traders and service providers engage in this process of negotiation by quoting (offering) the bid and ask prices.
-A bid is essentially the maximum price that the buyer is willing to pay for the asset; Ask is the minimum price at which the seller is willing to sell the asset that they own.
+Traders and service providers engage in the process of negotiation by quoting (offering) the bid and ask prices.
+A bid is essentially the maximum price that the buyer is willing to pay for an asset; Ask is the minimum price at which the seller is willing to sell the asset that they own.
 Brokers aggregate liquidity from liquidity providers and offer the best possible prices to their clients.

 The process of exchanging bid and ask prices on certain assets finally concludes in a price that is acceptable for buyers, as well as sellers.
-Usually, buyers want as low a price on the asset as possible, while sellers want to get the highest price.
+Usually, buyers want as low a price on the asset as possible, while sellers want to get the highest possible price.

 Start Trading in 10 Minutes

-Apply everything you’ve learnt on a real trading account with up to 1:777 leverage, negative balance protection and outstanding support.
+Apply everything you’ve learnt on a real trading account with up to 1:1000 leverage, negative balance protection and outstanding support.

 Get Started

-Ask and bid price in forex
+Ask and bid prices in forex

 And to determine those prices, the two sides – buyers and sellers – engage in the negotiation process.
 That is where we encounter two of the most important elements of every trade – the bid price and ask price in forex.
 Here’s how they work:

-• An ask price is the best price out of various limit orders that you will be able to sell the asset that you hold.
+• The ask price is the best price out of a range of limit orders that you will be able to sell the asset that you hold.
+Forex ask and bid price

 The ask and bid quote example